I’m Sanders, and I like to be outside.

 More About Me

-When I joined Scouts, the chance to do big expeditions in a supportive environment caught my imagination.
-As a youth member, and with the help of amazing volunteers, I was able to hike 100 miles through Europe, kayak and wild camp around the Jurassic coast, and throw myself out of a plane eight times.
+When I joined Scouts as a teenager, my favourite part was the chance to do big expeditions in a supportive environment.
+With the help of amazing volunteers, I was able to hike 100 miles through Europe, kayak and wild camp around the Jurassic coast, and throw myself out of a plane eight times.
 I’m now a Queen’s Scout (I even have a certificate from the Queen) and I’m passionate about volunteering my time to help more young people learn skills for life.

 Now I have a proper job, but there’s no way I’m going to let that get in the way of leading a life full of exploration.
 I take every opportunity I can to learn new things and I love to write and speak about the outdoors and my adventures.
 From getting out the OS Maps app in my lunch break and finding the nearest footpaths to bombing off for a summit or a bothy after work on a Friday, you will find me, almost definitely, outside.